What is Hedge Fund?

 Typically it is formed as a Limited Liability firm with two parties, one Investor and another Sponsor.
 Investors are sophisticated high net worth individuals who are part of the Hedge Fund in the capacity of Limited Partners.

 Similarly, the sponsors act in the capacity of General Partners with the main objective of managing the activities.
-In short, the Limited Partners invest funds in the Hedge Fund, which Sponsors manage, i.e., General Partners, and investments are made as per stated objectives in line with complex investment strategies that vary from Fund to fund.
+In short, the Limited Partners invest funds in the Hedge Fund, which Sponsors manage, i.e., General Partners, and investments are made per stated objectives in line with complex investment strategies that vary from Fund to fund.

-How does Hedge Fund Work?
+How Does Hedge Fund Work?

 It typically works with Investors acting in the capacity of Limited Partners and Sponsors acting as General partners who are responsible for managing the activities of the Fund.
 Hedge Fund enters into various Investment Strategies based on the acceptable risk to generate positive alpha for its partners.
 Some of the popular strategies are: